 Hiker Trailer has two build locations in the US, one in Denver, Colorado and another near Indianapolis, Indiana.
 To have your trailer custom-built, you first select the trailer style which determines your overall options.

 You can then select the exterior features like color, trim, racks, fenders, awnings, and doors.
 Other options include the hitches and mounts, the heat, air, and electrical systems, and interior features like cabinetry.

 If you aren’t sure about how you’d like your build, Hiker Trailer also has rental units available so that you can try before you customize and buy.

-Customers generally feel that Hiker Trailers offers good quality at an affordable price and find these trailers to be pretty utilitarian, which is great for outdoorsy campers looking for a small, easily towable camper for weekend getaways.
+Customers generally feel that Hiker Trailers offers good quality at an affordable price and find these trailers to be pretty utilitarian, which is great for outdoor lovers looking for a small, easily towable camper for weekend getaways.